Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Inferences, questions, and the Barrett--Johnson inequalities

 \begin{uquestion} Complete the refinement of the generalized Laplace identity (see \cite{M}) -- which we partially achieved in Theorem~\ref{Add-thm-3} -- along the lines of Theorem~\ref{Add-thm-1} (or Gantmacher--Krein's \eqref{GK-ineq}). \end{uquestion}

 \begin{uquestion} We saw that proving the so-called converse of Lemma~\ref{Main-lemma-1} would seem too ambitious in general, and that all the smallest multiplicative inequalities comply with this converse (see Theorem~\ref{Multi-thm-2} and Remark~\ref{Multi-thm-2-significance}).
-The universality of Lemma~\ref{Main-lemma-1} naturally motivates to seek more inequalities for which this converse holds. \end{uquestion}
+The universality of Lemma~\ref{Main-lemma-1} naturally motivates to seek its converse, or (at least) more inequalities for which this converse holds, hence the problem. \end{uquestion}

 For Question~\ref{Q3}, we illustrate the theory developed here applied to a recently exhibited and interesting Barrett--Johnson determinantal inequality for TN matrices. \begin{theorem}[Skandera--Soskin \cite{Skan-Sos}] Let $n,r\geq 1$ be integers and $A$ be an $n\times n$ totally nonnegative matrix.
 Suppose $(\lambda_1,\ldots,\lambda_r)$ and $(\mu_1,\ldots,\mu_r)$ are nonincreasing sequences of nonnegative integers that sum up to $n.$ If $\sum_{k=1}^{l}\lambda_k \leq \sum_{k=1}^{l}\mu_k$ for all $l\in [1,r],$ then